Insality/defold-event/README.md

 - **Event Management**: Create, subscribe, unsubscribe, and trigger events.
 - **Cross-Context**: You can subscribe to events from different scripts.
 - **Callback Management**: Attach callbacks to events with optional data.
+- **Global Events**: Create and subscribe global events that can be triggered from anywhere in your game.
 - **Logging**: Set a logger to log event activities.
 - **Memory Allocations Tracker**: Detects if an event callback causes a huge memory allocations.